Skip to main content

 If you would like to participate more but do not know how to get started, talk to your instructor for ideas on how to improve class participation.

-Recognize that disagreement does not have to be threatening
+Disagreement does not have to be threatening

 If others disagree with you in class, this does not necessarily mean that you are wrong.
 It does not necessarily mean that they are wrong either.
 Quite often multiple points of view are discussed in class and each point of view has merit.
 Even when people express themselves very strongly, they often do not mean to intimidate you; they simply want to present their own ideas firmly.
 Although it may sometimes feel difficult, try to think of ‘disagreements’ as a healthy component of discussion and recognize that this exchange of ideas and points of view encourages learning.